 This type of community-driven redevelopment is the essential factor for building a stronger, more vibrant heart of town.
 If your historic district is not already thriving, they may be only on the cusp of renewed greatness.
 Remember, they were built with life in mind, and built to last.

 Are the historic homes in your town well cared for?
 Do you have a thriving Main Street district, filled with businesses?
 If you do, then you probably understand how a strong sense of place (& community pride) feels.
-Revitalization makes this happen.
+If not, Main Street district revitalization is a foundational element to pursue.

 Creating a New Vernacular